How to write a good college application essay – 10 college application essay tips

 The admission officer has a lot of applications to go through.
 No time to waste reading what doesn’t captivate him/her.

-It’s easier to write the introductory paragraph after you have written the draft to your essay.
+It’s easier to write the introductory paragraph after you have written the draft of your essay.
 This will warrant an uninterrupted flow of thought.
 It ensures the punchline you start with perfectly correlates with the rest of the essay.

 From experience, it’s usually intimidating to jolt those first words.
 You can work on the draft and body of the application and finally enhance it with the introduction and conclusion.